العالم اليوم - الجيش الإسرائيلي يعلن اعتراض صاروخ أطلق من اليمن

 انتم الان تتابعون خبر الجيش الإسرائيلي يعلن اعتراض صاروخ أطلق من اليمن من قسم اخبار العالم والان نترككم مع التفاصيل الكاملة

-شهد محمد - ابوظبي في الأحد 6 يوليو 2025 03:24 صباحاً - ...but your activity and behavior on this site made us think that you are a bot.
+شهد محمد - ابوظبي في الخميس 10 يوليو 2025 07:20 صباحاً - ...but your activity and behavior on this site made us think that you are a bot.

 Note: A number of things could be going on here.